Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

 \begin{prop} The compatible enumeration of the morphism, as cells in the diagram or letters, is a complete invariant of the associativity relations.
 Thus, compatibly enumerated populated valid diagrams are in bijection with reduced valid formulas. \end{prop} \begin{proof} The fact that it is an invariant of the associativity transformations is straightforward.
 The fact that it is complete follows from the fact that the only other relation possibly resulting in different (de)compositions is the interchange relation \eqref{eq:intinter}.
 This however changes enumeration of the order and hence the source thereby changing the morphism. \end{proof}

 \begin{df}[Standard numbering] Given a non--enumerated diagram, there is a standard way to give a decomposition by prioritizing the vertical compositions over the horizontal ones.
-For this first perform all possible vertical compositions, then all possible horizontal ones, continue in this manner.
+For this, first perform all possible vertical compositions then all possible horizontal ones, continue in this manner.
 This gives a particular formula and enumeration which we call the {\em standard} enumeration.
 An irreducible formula is in {\em standard} form or a {\em standard formula}, if its cell diagram has a standard enumeration. \end{df}

-An example is given in Figure \ref{fig:boxcell}.
-In general there may be more that one compatible enumeration.
+An example is given in Figure~\ref{fig:boxcell}.
+In general, there may be more than one compatible enumeration.
 This is due to the interchange relation.
-In particular \eqref{interchangeeq} corresponds to the two enumerations of cells $
+In particular, \eqref{interchangeeq} corresponds to the two enumerations of cells $

 $ respectively $